mna/starlark-go/doc/nenu-001-defer-catch.md

 	- a `Value` (the value to return from the function after deferred blocks execution)
 	- the address of an instruction (where to jump to after deferred blocks execution)
 	- an `error` that was thrown (the error to return from the function after deferred blocks execution)
+	- or it could be just a `[]int64` where `-1` indicates to return the current pending value or the in-flight error
 * The `RUNDEFER` opcode causes the next instruction to push to that stack if there are deferred blocks to run
 	- if the next instruction is a `RETURN`, it pops the to-be-returned value from the operands stack and pushes it to the deferred stack
 	- otherwise the target address of the jump is pushed to the deferred stack
 * The `CATCHJMP` opcode also pushes to that stack if there are deferred blocks to run
 	- the target address of the jump is pushed to the deferred stack
 	- as a special case, if that address is `0`, it pushes `nil` as a to-be-returned value to the deferred stack
-* When an error is thrown, it gets pushed to that deferred stack
+* When an error is thrown, it gets stored as in-flight
-	- TODO: review that logic, not obvious how to get the in-flight error and how to clear it on a catch
-	- as it runs deferred execution, the "live" error in-flight is the first error present in the stack (and not overridden by a return value)
+	- as it runs deferred execution, the in-flight error is available to the code (maybe via a built-in function)
-	- when it runs a `catch` block, it gets popped out but must still be available to be retrieved.
+	- when it runs a `catch` block, it is still available as the in-flight error until the catch block exits (in which case the error is considered recovered from, unless it exits by raising an error again)
+	- the in-flight error is cleared on `CATCHJMP` or on `RETURN` inside a `catch` - so wherever the `catch` block exits, the error gets cleared
 * On `DEFEREXIT`, if there are no more deferred blocks to run, it pops from the deferred stack and executes the corresponding action (return, jump or throw).

 Note that a `RETURN` inside a `catch` block does not need anything special outside of those new opcodes - if the `catch` is covered by a `defer`, there will be a `RUNDEFER` before the `RETURN`, and the rest of the behaviour is standard deferred return logic (push returned value to deferred stack, run deferred blocks, ultimately pop and return the value).